mavryk-network/mavryk-protocol/docs/releases/september-2019.rst

 **We advise users to update to this release so that the corrected protocol 005_PsBabyM1 will be activated.**

-In case of a negative promotion vote, any release of the tezos-node will simply proceed to a new proposal phase.
+In case of a negative promotion vote, any release of the mavryk-node will simply proceed to a new proposal phase.

 Changelog